10 Best Cheap Used Cars to Buy

 1. Honda Civic

-The Honda Civic is one of the most popular cars ever made; consequently, the parts are cheap.
-Again, the average annual cost is only around $250, as you only need to really change the oil and maybe rotate the tires.
+The Honda Civic is one of the most popular cars ever made, making the parts cheap.
+Again, the average annual cost is around $250; you only need to change the oil and maybe rotate the tires.

 The interior has room for five people and their luggage; it is fuel-efficient and reliable.